-Who among the widows in the Bible do you know the stories?
+Who among the widows in the Bible do you know the stories of?

-In this blog, get to know six of the most outstanding widows and learn important life lessons from their stories as follows:
+In this blog, get to know 6 outstanding widows and learn important life lessons from their stories.

 1) Ruth